 How are Business Strategy, Digital Branding, and Brand Planning Linked?

 A good marketing plan includes combining and mixing several forms of digital marketing to get to your desired client or user.
 It provides a roadmap for how digital marketing strategy links together in an efficient, cohesive manner.
-It ensures that your brand looks the same, feels the same and communicates the same core values overall digital platforms whether it’s your website or Facebook.
+It ensures that your brand looks the same, feels the same and communicates the same core values as overall digital platforms whether it’s your website or Facebook.

 Where to play